jvaz/NotionPDFExporter/README.md

 ## Usage

-1. After setting up the script, click on the "Run" button in the Google Apps Script editor to execute the `exportNotionToPDF` function.
+1. After setting up the script and script properties, click on the "Run" button in the Google Apps Script editor to execute the `exportNotionToPDF` function.
 2. The script will fetch the content from Notion, convert it to HTML, generate a PDF, and save it to the specified Google Drive folder.
 3. Check the execution log for any error messages or the final "PDF saved successfully" message with the file ID.
 4. The exported PDF will be named `Notion_Export_YYYYMMDD.pdf`, where YYYYMMDD is the current date.